Muutzel/Android-InstagramShare/README.md

-# Android-InstagramShare
+# Instagram Share
-A small Android app that serves as a business card at cosplay meetups.
+A small Android app that serves as a business card for an Instagram account.

-After entering your username, picture, and QR code, you can access it at any time and quickly show it like a business card.
+## How to use the app

+1. Tap on the texts on the right side one after the other and enter your Instagram username and a short description.<br>
+As soon as the username is changed, a QR code linking to the Instagram account will be generated.

+2. Select an image.